Thelymitra latiloba

-Thelymitra latiloba, commonly called the wandoo sun orchid or wandoo shirt orchid, is a species of orchid in the family Orchidaceae and endemic to the south-west of Western Australia.
+Thelymitra latiloba, commonly called wandoo sun orchid or wandoo shirt orchid, is a species of orchid in the family Orchidaceae and endemic to the south-west of Western Australia.
 It has a single erect, fleshy, channelled, dark green leaf and up to twelve blue flowers with darker blue veins and sometimes flushed with mauve.
 The lobe on top of the anther is wavy.

 Description

 Thelymitra latiloba is a tuberous, perennial herb with a single erect, fleshy, channelled, dark green, linear to lance-shaped leaf 150-300 mm long and 3-12 mm wide with a purplish base.
 Up to twelve blue flowers with darker blue lines and often flushed with mauve, 13-27 mm wide are borne on a flowering stem 80-600 mm tall.
 The sepals and petals are 8-22 mm long and 3-9 mm wide.
 The column is whitish or pale blue, 3.5-5.5 mm long and 2-3 mm wide.
 The lobe on the top of the anther is dark purplish black with a wavy white or pink tip.
 The side lobes have mop-like tufts of purple or white hairs.
 The flowers are insect pollinated and open on hot days.
 Flowering occurs from September to November.